microsoft/iomt-fhir/docs/Configuration.md

 More information on JSON Path can be found [here](https://goessner.net/articles/JsonPath/).
 The [CalculatedContentTemplete](#CalculatedContentTemplate) uses the [JSON .NET implementation](https://www.newtonsoft.com/json/help/html/QueryJsonSelectTokenJsonPath.htm) for resolving JSON Path expressions.
 Additional examples can be found in the [unit tests](../test/Microsoft.Health.Fhir.Ingest.UnitTests/Template/JsonPathContentTemplateTests.cs).

 More information on JmesPath can be found [here](https://jmespath.org/specification.html).
-[CalculatedContentTemplete](#CalculatedContentTemplate) makes use of custom functions not defined in the JmesPath spec.
+[CalculatedContentTemplete](#CalculatedContentTemplate) uses the [JmesPath .NET implementation](https://github.com/jdevillard/JmesPath.Net) for resolving JmesPath expressions.
+In addtion to the functions provided as part of the specification a set of custom functions are also available for use.
 More information on them can be found [here](./CustomFunctions.md).
 Source code for the functions can be found TODO.

 ### Matched Token
 The **TypeMatchExpression** is evaluated against the incoming EventData payload.
 If a matching JToken is found the template is considered a match.
 All subsequent expressions are evaluated against a new JToken which contains both the original EventData payload as well as the extracted JToken matched here.
 The extracted JToken will be available as the property __matchedToken__.